-Our top seven money-saving tips should help you find a cheap family rental car deal, if you know what to look for in a car rental and what rental companies will never tell you.
+Our top seven money-saving tips should help you find a cheap family rental car deal.
+That is, if you know what to look for in a car rental and what rental companies will never tell you.

 Renting a car when you’re on an extended family holiday isn’t a luxury – it’s a necessity.
 Especially when you’re traveling with young kids in tow and even more so if those children are under 10.

 But there are a few more things to consider when making your booking to ensure a smooth ride for the whole family.